 To finish off for the year, I have included my last few tips for surviving the festive season!
-Follow these tips for a happy and healthy Christmas and an empowering 2014!
+You can find part 1 of this series here.

 TIP #5 KNOW YOUR MIXERS

 Ever heard the rationale, 4 grams of sugar is equivalent to 1 teaspoon sugar?
 Based on this information, do you know how many teaspoons of sugar you are consuming in one can of soft drink?
 Have a look below: